 - 1. Verbal reminder/warning: All staff must be clear on what the warning is.
 For example, "You need to stop talking to X" or "You must show good listening by not talking to others." - 2.
-The second warning is given followed by a 'cooling' down time in class and ONE Dojo REMOVED - 3.
-If this behavior persists, the child must have 'cool down time' in their 'buddy class' and a further one Dojo removed. - 4.
-If disruptive behavior continues, and the process 1-3 above is repeated. - 5.
-1st white letter must go home to inform parents their child had time out of class. - 6.
-If disruptive behaviour continues and 1-3 is repeated over a period of time: - 7.
-2ND WHITE LETTER SENT HOME should be given. - 8. if the child is: - displaying persistent disruptive behavior - ignoring or not following instructions - stopping himself and others from learning - 9.
-If this behavior persists the child will be given
+Second warning is given if behaviour continues. - 3.
+The second warning is followed by a 'cooling' down time in class and two Dojo's are removed. - 4.
+If this behaviour persists, the child must have 'cool down time' in their 'buddy class' and a further two Dojo's are removed. - 5.
+A white letter must go home to inform parents their child had time out of class. - 6.
+If disruptive behaviour continues, and the process above is repeated.
+Another white letter is sent home. - 7.
+If a third white letter is sent home and the process above has been repeated, a yellow letter is given to the child. - 8.
+Yellow letters should be given if the child is: - displaying persistent disruptive behaviour - ignoring or not following instructions - stopping himself and others from learning - 9.
+If this behaviour persists the child will be given another yellow letter. - 10.
+A red letter is given when the child is showing continuous disruptive behaviour and steps 1-8 have been put in place. - 11.
+If a child receives a red letter, parents will be contacted by telephone and a letter will be sent home. - 12.
+Instant red letters are given if: - a child is displaying ANY types of physical or verbal violence to others.
+For example, inappropriate language towards others or hitting a child or a member of staff.